 SERVICE LEARNING: A percentage of each student's course grade will come through one or more faculty directed service-learning projects, through visits or a project assisting a local non profit (NGO) or tribal village.
 Previous projects included educational activities at a children’s organization and other community service activities with local non-governmental organizations (NGOs).
 Your professor will provide more information on service learning opportunities.
 In addition, students will have the opportunity to visit local organizations that are active in social justice areas such as gender inequality, health care access, economic development, and environmental sustainability.

-Please Note: Prospective students should be aware that study abroad programs require a great deal of walking.
-You should be prepared to walk at least a mile or two each day.
-You may also walk over uneven, possibly slippery or rocky terrain even in cities.
-Students participating in the India program will also need to plan for temperatures reaching in excess of 100°F. Additionally, culture shock may be an issue as well.
-Thus, students need to be aware of the physical and mental challenges associated with study abroad.
+Prospective students should be aware that study abroad programs require a great deal of walking.
+You should be prepared to walk several miles a day, potentially over uneven, possibly slippery or rocky terrain, even in cities.
+Students participating in the India program will also need to plan for temperatures in the area of 90-100°F during July.
+Culture shock, positive and negative, may also be experienced.
+Students should be aware of the potential physical and mental challenges of studying abroad.

-Accommodations: In New Delhi Agra and Jaipur, housing will be in a tourist class hotel.
-All rooms will be air-conditioned and wifi accessible.
-Two meals a day will be included in the cost of the program: breakfast and dinner.
+Accommodations: All housing will be in a tourist class hotel.
+Two meals a day will be included in the cost of the program: breakfast and either lunch or dinner.